 The number of years between the conferral date of a PhD and the closing date for nominations is a key element of eligibility for the Paul Bourke Awards for Early Career Research.
-Scholars are eligible to be nominated within five years of the conferral date of their PhD (as certified by the Administering organisation).
+Scholars are eligible to be nominated within five years of the conferral date of their earliest PhD (as certified by the Administering organisation).

 The Academy recognises career interruptions can have a significant impact on the period between conferral of a researcher's PhD and the submission of a nomination.
-The Academy, therefore, allows extension of the eligibility periods for the Paul Bourke Awards for specified career interruptions.
+The Academy allows the eligibility periods for the Paul Bourke Awards to be extended where specified career interruptions have occurred.

-The following significant and non- overlapping career interruptions will be eligible:
+Only the following significant and non-overlapping career interruptions will be eligible: